geovedi/book-notes/2022/you-are-not-expected-to-understand-this.notes.md

-# You Are Not Expected to Understand This
+# "You Are Not Expected to Understand This": How 26 Lines of Code Changed the World
 Author: Torie Bosch, Kelly Chudler

 ## Preface